 THE MASTERCARD SCHOLAR STORIES SERIES

-We are thrilled to have taken this significant step in Sri Lanka by introducing a unique social-private partnership towards our vision of making opportunities universal for everyone.
+Students like Arosha, who have additional economic barriers to their education as a result of medical reasons, often have no choice but to drop out of school so that they would not be a burden to their families.
+It is with such deserving cases in mind that Educate Lanka took this significant step in Sri Lanka by introducing a unique social-private partnership towards our vision of making opportunities universal for everyone.
 With the backing of a global pioneer like Mastercard, we are excited to create an inclusive workforce and an equitable society that would drive Sri Lanka towards its socioeconomic advancement and its commitment to the Sustainable Development Goals.

-Please watch the following brief video for the experience of more Scholars like Hansani on the impact of the unique collaboration between Educate Lanka and Mastercard:
+Please watch the following brief video for the experience of more Scholars like Arosha on the impact of the unique collaboration between Educate Lanka and Mastercard:

 Talent is universal.
 Opportunity is not.